nerd-dash/angular-code-style-guide/README.md

 # My Angular coding style guide

-This guide line has as a fallback the [ Angular coding style guide](https://angular.io/guide/styleguide), if you find something that this document does note cover please check it.
+This guide line has as a fallback the [ Angular coding style guide](https://angular.io/guide/styleguide), if you find something that this document **does not cover** please check it.

 ---

 > **Legend :**<br>
 > 🧑‍🔬🔎 - Requires manual verification<br>
 > 🤖 - Has an automated process of verification<br>
 > 👷 - Verification on process of automation<br>
 > ❌ - Invalid, negative or bad practice<br>
 > ✅ - Valid, positive, checked or good practice<br>

 ## Section 01 - Creating a Standard.